NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 1XXX errors.md

 ### Resolution

-To allow CNAME record resolution to a domain in a different Cloudflare account, the domain owner of the CNAME target must use [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/).
+To allow CNAME record resolution to a domain in a different Khulnasoft account, the domain owner of the CNAME target must use [Khulnasoft for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/).

 ___